• Skip to primary navigation

 Red Velvet Brownies With Cake Mix

-This four-ingredient recipe for red velvet brownies with cake mix is made with white chocolate bits and has a white frosting topping.
-It is a quick and easy dessert for any occasion.
+Infused with white chocolate bits and crowned with a luscious white frosting, these brownies are a quick and delightful dessert suitable for any occasion.

 • 1 x 480 grams (1.05 pounds, 16.93 ounces) box of red velvet cake mix - see cake mix notes below